 Planet Earth Classroom

-We again provided sponsorship in fiscal 2018 for "Planet Earth Classroom," a series of environmentally themed events for elementary school students planned and managed by the Asahi Shimbun newspaper.
-We supported the events by editing an environmental study textbook for distribution to some 2,400 elementary schools and other educational institutions nationwide (215 thousand copies distributed), giving lectures focused on energy conservation at elementary schools, and dispatching personnel as instructors for environmental study events for families.
+We again provided sponsorship in fiscal 2020 for "Planet Earth Classroom," a series of environmentally themed events for elementary school students planned and managed by the Asahi Shimbun newspaper.
+We supported the events by editing an environmental study textbook for distribution to elementary schools nationwide, giving lectures focused on energy conservation at elementary schools, and dispatching personnel as instructors for environmental study events for families.

 Supporting young women in science and technology careers